Nextiva / Blog / VoIP

 Virtual Call Center

-Call center representatives work remotely from various locations, connected through cloud-based technology.
+Call center representatives work remotely from various locations and are connected through cloud-based technology.

 • Advantages: Lower costs, easier scalability, and ability to hire talent globally.